fillicianoplong/sfml-template/README.md

+# readme

-Make an object
+Compile the source file into an object file:

 `g++ -c main.cpp "C:\SFML\include"`

-Make an executable
+Link the object file to the SFML libraries to create an executable:

 `g++ main.o -o main -L C:\SFML\lib -lsfml-graphics -lsfml-window -lsfml-system`

-Run the executable
+Run the executable:

 `.\main`